SUGAR CANE HEROES portrait series

 THIS IS NOT A MOVIE

-This is not a character in the latest blockbuster, he is not “characterized” by the costume design department to look devastated and he does not have make up to appear with scars nor coming right out of the ashes of the previous controlled fire blazing of mixed gasoline and diesel the night before.
+This is not a character in the latest blockbuster, he is not “characterized” by the costume design department to look devastated and he does not have make up to appear with scars nor coming right out of the ashes of the previous controlled fire of mixed gasoline and diesel the night before.

 "I will give you a talisman.
 Whenever you are in doubt, or when the self becomes too much with you, apply the following test.
 Recall the face of the poorest and the weakest man [woman] whom you may have seen, and ask yourself, if the step you contemplate is going to be of any use to him [her].
 Will he [she] gain anything by it?
 Will it restore him [her] to a control over his [her] own life and destiny?
 In other words, will it lead to swaraj [freedom] for the hungry and spiritually starving millions?

-- One of the last notes left behind by Gandhi in 1948, expressing his deepest social thought.
+Then you will find your doubts and your self melt away."- One of the last notes left behind by Gandhi in 1948, expressing his deepest social thought.

 Source: Mahatma Gandhi - The Last Phase, Vol. II (1958), p.65